HeyPouya/AndroidAppUpdater/README.md

 </resources>
 ```

-### To use default icons
+### Using default icons

-I have added default icons of Iranian stores in the app.
+Some default icons are included in the library.
-if you like to use them, you can find them like :

 ```text
 R.drawable.appupdater_ic_google_play